pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/console.md

      - If you run `pachctl auth activate`, the secret is not updated.
 Instead, the rootToken is printed in your STDOUT for you to save.
      - Same behavior if you [activate enterprise manually](../../../enterprise/deployment/) (`pachctl license activate`) then [activate authentication](../../../enterprise/auth/) (`pachctl auth activate`).

+    - **Set the helm value `pachd.activateAuth` to false to prevent the automatic bootstrap of auth on the cluster**.

 ## Connect to Console

 === "No Ingress set up (Local or Quick Install)"